fivemoreminix/oxc/README.md

 The compiler is roughly following [this article](https://norasandler.com/2017/11/29/Write-a-Compiler.html).

 # Backend
-The compiler generates GCC AT&T-style assembly.
+The compiler generates 32-bit AT&T-style assembly.
 The backend can be easily replaced with any other.
 The code generator uses a recursive descent style similar to the parser.
 See `src/generator.rs`.